Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 NOTE: The newer release of Java (Java20) has introduced the concepts of 'modules'.
 A compliant version of DpdlEngine will be released soon.

-If you need to run the DpdlClient on the latest version of Java, use the following command and add the modules you want to access via Dpdl scripting:
+If you need to run the DpdlClient on the latest version of Java, use the following command and add the modules you want to access via Dpdl code:

 ```
 java --add-opens java.base/sun.net.www.protocol.http=ALL-UNNAMED --add-opens java.base/sun.net.www.protocol.https=ALL-UNNAMED -cp ./lib/mjcoap.jar -jar DpdlEngine_V1.0_release.jar